 - If you’re transferring to an overseas scheme, you should be aware of the Overseas Transfer Allowance (OTA), which is currently £1,073,100.
 If your pension’s value exceeds the OTA, you’ll have to pay a 25% tax on the amount above the allowance.

-- If you’re transferring to a QROPS and you live outside of the country in which the QROPS is established, you’ll have to pay a 25% overseas transfer charge tax.
+- If you’re transferring to a QROPS and you live outside of the country in which the QROPS is established, you’ll have to pay a 25% overseas transfer charge tax (unless an exemption applies).

 - If you transfer your pension to an unregistered scheme, you could pay tax charges of at least 40% of the transferred amount.